-Integrated pest and disease control for your Garden is often refereed to as IPC and is not as complicated as it may sound.
+Integrated pest and disease management for your Garden is often refereed to as IPM and is not as complicated as it may sound.
 A sensible approach to managing pest and diseases in your garden or allotment is essential.
 Taking an integrated approach will enable you to monitor pests and diseases that appear on your crops or plants, whilst finding the most suitable, method of control.

 Gardeners of old may tell you that drenching your vegetable patch or garden borders with a myriad of pesticides and cleansing treatments was the only way to be sure you’d rid the soil of pests.
 Often failing to explain that along with the greedy grubs and pesky hole boring predators your also killing off all the beneficial insects and bugs that help make your soil rich in organic matter and nutrients.

 Thankfully those days are long gone and we look forward to an era where the use of pesticides and chemicals are only for minimal use and part of an integrated programme of control.

 As Head Gardener for several years now, I feel have been part this informed shift towards a enlightened form of pest and disease control.
 On a personal level I have observed a change in the way staff, clients and visitors to a garden react to the use of chemicals in a garden environment, often asking detailed questions on the use of biological control as opposed to pesticides.
 This simply observation has taught me several new aspects to managing a garden, not least having to consider several opinions and not just my own!

 I find clients often just want the best option for their garden and look to gardeners to lead!
 So that way I believe it is essential that us working gardeners have an informed approach to managing our garden pests and disease in a safe and integrated manner.
 Take this year for example, long before the roses came into leaf, I instructed the team to throughly remove all the remaining leaves from the shrubs roses and wall climbers, whilst also removing all the debris and mulch from around the bases of the roses stems.